panthershark/hasura-metadata-parser/README.md

 # hasura-metadata-parser

 Utilities for parsing and transforming hasura metadata.
+This is cool for auditing roles.
+It answers questions like: "Show me all of the tables and columns that the anonymous role can access"

 # Usage